 Don’t be so caught up in the resentment you have that you miss this golden opportunity.

-In my own life, I’m trying to figure out how to organize our house, juggle our friendships both in and out of state, successfully help co-organize the mommy group that has saved my sanity as a mom, and still be a loving wife and mother to this beautiful little family I’ve built.
-It’s tough!
+In my own life, I’m trying to figure out how to organize our house, juggle our friendships both in and out of state, survive pregnancy and moving, and still be a loving wife and mother to this beautiful little family we’ve built.

 Finally, just take a deep breath and try to be grateful for what you have while you have it.